Gavin Adcock

 Gavin David Adcock (born October 9, 1998) is an American country music singer-songwriter.

 Early life

 Adcock was born in Athens, Georgia, and grew up on his family's cattle farm in the small town of Watkinsville, Georgia.
 He went to Oconee County High School, where he played football as a defensive end and offensive guard, earning All-Region honors twice.
 From 2019 to 2022, he attended Georgia Southern University, majored in Management, and played NCAA football as a nose tackle.

-Adcock was suspended and removed from Georgia Southern's football team after a video went viral on social media showing him chugging a beer prior to a game.
+Adcock was suspended from the Georgia Southern's football team after a video went viral on social media showing him chugging a beer prior to a game.
+Following the game he was removed for posting a Snapchat video making a sexual reference to his last name.
 His dismissal was announced by interim head coach Kevin Whitley during the team's weekly teleconference call with the media, with Whitley stating he "had a long conversation with Adcock after he violated a team policy".